New Poem Thingies (doodles/wrks in progress?)

 all those precious plates, tureens, bowls that passed

-China dragged out at Xmas, Sunday dinners …
+China dragged out at Xmas and Sunday dinners …

 all that gravy, all those mashed potatoes, all those cups of tea,

-all that soaking, washing, and gossiping at the sink …
+all that soaking, washing, gossiping at the sink …

 all those years cooking, cleaning,

-what a waste of good china, what fools to love china,
+what a waste of good china, what a fool to love china,

 Oct.
 21, 2024